 - Lower upfront cost

 Desiccant dehumidifiers have a different method of extracting water from the air.
 They use an adsorbent material that sucks in water from the air, similar to the way the small desiccant packs pull in moisture to keep a product safe.
 Moisture taken from the air then drips into a water condenser below.

-Unlike a refrigerant dehumidifier, the desiccant does not need the temperature in the room to be warmer, so they are more effective in colder temperatures, typically 15°C or less.
+Unlike a refrigerant unit, the desiccant does not need the temperature in the room to be warmer, so they are more effective in colder temperatures, typically 15°C or less.
 This makes them well suited to indoor places that get are not heated – places such as conservatories, garages, or sheds.
 Desiccants also offer a mild heating effect as they release some warm air in the process.